 When a Notice of Appeal is received at the Tribunal our staff will make some basic checks and if everything is in order it will be registered as a formal appeal.

 Getting ready for the hearing

 - Make sure that you have sent any documents, photographs etc that you intend to rely on in your appeal to the Environment and Traffic Adjudicators;

-- If you wish to submit in evidence photographs in electronic format or moving images, please upload them through the appellant portal where you have appealed online or on CD or DVD.
-Please note that we will retain it as we require a complete record of the evidence;
+- If you wish to submit in evidence photographs in electronic format or moving images, please upload them through the appellant portal where you have appealed online or on CD or DVD if you ave not.

 - In view of the significant security issues associated with their use, we cannot accept evidence on a USB flash drive;